Handball is an all-action team game played on the largest court of any Olympic indoor ball sport.

 Challenging Europe's dominance

-The only non-European country to win a medal in men's Handball is South Korea, which took silver at the Seoul 1988 Games.
+The only non-European country to win a medal in men's handball is Republic of Korea, which took silver at the Seoul 1988 Games.
 That country has, however, been a perennial contender in the women's competition, winning six medals including gold at Seoul 1988 and Barcelona 1992.

 At the Rio 2016 Games, the men's teams from Denmark, France and Germany won the gold, silver and bronze medals respectively, while Russia, France and Norway finished in that order in the women's competition.

 As the sport grows in popularity and standards rise around the world, look for a strong showing at Tokyo 2020 by men's teams from Africa, South America and the Middle East - together, of course, with host nation Japan.
-Noteworthy developments in women's Handball, in addition to South Korea's consistent medal haul, include the growing presence of Angola at international level.
+Noteworthy developments in women's handball, in addition to Republic of Korea's consistent medal haul, include the growing presence of Angola at international level.